The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 • There’s more choice when it comes to whale tour operators

-• You have more choice of island resorts and accommodation on the main island
+• You have more choices of idyllic holiday island resorts, as well as accommodations on the main island

 The Cons of Swimming with Whales in Vava’u

-• They are expensive islands to travel to
+• They can be expensive islands to travel to

 • Vava’u has the most expensive whale swimming tours